smtifahim/Loading-Simple-SCKAN/sckan-to-simple-sckan/readme.md

 * `simple-sckan.ttl` - this will contain the simplified rdf triples based on the inputs of npo-merged.ttl and the SPARQL Construct query specified in `sparql-query/simple-sckan-constructs.rq`
 * `npo-simple-sckan-merged.ttl` - this file contains the statements form `simple-sckan.ttl` and `npo-merged.ttl` merged into a single file.
 This will be used to submit the SCKAN contents as part of the [CFDE data distillary knoweledge graph](https://github.com/TaylorResearchLab/CFDE_DataDistillery/blob/main/user_guide/CFDE_DataDistillery_UserGuide.md) echo system.
 * After the loading process, a new database named `NPO-SIMPLE-SCKAN-TEST` will be created on the stardog server.
-It is recommended that you test the new database with the existing NPO queries stored in Stardog server before updating the replacing the exiting NPO database.
+It is recommended that you test the new database with the existing NPO queries stored in Stardog server before updating/replacing the exiting NPO database.

 ### Sample Output